Roudram

-Roudram is a 2008 Indian Malayalam-language action crime film written and directed by Renji Panicker.
+Roudram is a 2008 Indian Malayalam-language action crime thriller film written and directed by Renji Panicker.
 It stars Mammootty, Sai Kumar, Vijayaraghavan and Rajan P Dev.

 Plot

 In Kochi, Kambilikkandam Jose is a drug baron who arrives to meet Pattakkalil Purushothaman "Appichai" Pilla, one of the largest drug dealers in South India, for a massive hike in his commission.
 Appichai arrives, along with his foster son Sethumadhavan "Sethu".
 Appichai calls Sethu, who is on a cruise in Goa.
 Upon his return to Kochi, Sethu kills Jose with the help from IG Balagopal.
 The death brings on a strong protest inside the state, causing the C.M. to order a detailed investigation.